Y-ashbhatt/parity-deals-clone/README.md

-# 🌎 Parody Deals Clone: Geo-Targeted Coupon SaaS
+# 🌎 Parity Deals Clone: Geo-Targeted Coupon SaaS

-A feature-rich clone of the Parody Deals platform, built with **Next.js** and modern tools, providing a geo-targeted coupon system.
+A feature-rich clone of the Parity Deals platform, built with **Next.js** and modern tools, providing a geo-targeted coupon system.
 This project is designed for scalability and optimized performance, enabling users to create customizable, location-based discounts and monitor site analytics in real-time.

 ## Table of Contents
 - [Overview](#overview)